gr8lawrence/ARTDeConv/README.md

 ```
 > Note: both `Y` and `Theta` have to be **matrix objects** in R. ARTdeConv currently does not support other formats of the bulk and signature matrices such as `ExpressionSet`.

+> Note: $K_0 < K$ is a hard requirement for ARTdeConv.
+If $K_0 = K$ is the case for your application, we recommend using a reference-based deconvolution approach instead.

 The first step is the cross-validation (CV), which can be used to determine the tuning parameters for the final deconvolution.
 To speed up the process, we use parallelization.
 One can disuse this by specifying `parallel = FALSE` in the function itself.
 ```R
 library(foreach)